| October 1998 IBEW Journal U.

 that has helped block initiatives that would hurt working families

+and sustain presidential vetoes of other anti-worker measures.
 Sen. Carol Moseley-Braun of Illinois is also seeking a second

 term.
 She too has been a steady supporter of pro-labor legislation